CaylinCat/cse15l-lab-reports/lab-report-5-week-10.md

-# 652 commonmark-spec tests
+# 652 commonmark-spec Tests
-During Week 9, we got a new directory called `test-files/` which held 625 tests.
+During Week 9, we got a new directory called `test-files/` which held 652 tests.
 We had to test these tests on our Markdown Parse directory and a given Markdown Parse directory.
-I downloaded the directory, updated the `script.sh`, and then ran the tests and put the results in 2 `results.txt` files and compared them.
+I downloaded the directory, updated the `script.sh`, and then ran the tests and put the results in two `results.txt` files and compared them.

 ---
-## Comparing the 652 tests
+## Comparing the 652 Tests

 I used a bash for loop in `script.sh` and I used `script.sh > results.txt` in both directories to put the output of the tests into there.
 Then I ran `diff CSE15L-Panther/results.txt markdown-parse/results.txt` to compare the two as shown below.